gustavo11/polydb/README.txt

 ----------------------------------

 So they can be shown correctly
 BAM files should have the MD field so SNPs can be seen in JBrowse.
-This field is not required for Genomeview.
 The MD field can be added using the following Samtools command:

 $ samtools calmd -u original_bam_file bam_file_with_md_field

-Instruction on how to install Samtools can be found here.
+Instruction on how to install Samtools can be found here:

 In addition to that, the BAM files should be indexed, that means that those should be acompanied by their correspondent *.bam.bai file in the same directory.
 If you have generated a new BAM file with MD field using the instruction above then you need to generate a new index file to.
 Use the comand below:
 $ samtools index bam_file